smile2468/discord.js/docs/examples/moderation.md

          * There are big differences between a user and a member */ member
-          .kick('Optional reason that will display in the audit logs') .then(() => {
+          .kick("Optional reason that will display in the audit logs") .then(() => {
             // We let the message author know we were able to kick the person message.reply(`Successfully kicked ${user.tag}`);